Skip to Content

 All applicants must meet the selection criteria as detailed below in order to be eligible for selection into the professional phase.
-You will also sit several assessments to assess both your academic and non-academic performance.
+Your selection score will comprise both your academic and non-academic performance.
 A selection score will then be calculated for all eligible applicants as described below.
 Students will be ranked for selection in descending order based on this score, and positions will be offered on the basis of this ranking until all available positions are filled.

-Your selection score will be calculated 50% from academic performance assessment (GPA), and 50% from non-academic performance assessment (Veterinary Practical Work Evaluation and Essay on the Veterinary Industry).
+Your selection score will be calculated as 50% from your academic performance assessment (GPA), and 50% from non-academic performance assessment (Veterinary Practical Work Evaluation and Essay on the Veterinary Industry).

 Applications will be considered for unlimited places from students who have completed the Massey University Diploma in Veterinary Nursing or from a programme other than Massey University which achieves the equivalency of the DipVetNursing programme, as approved by the Director - Veterinary Technology Programme.
-The application process includes completion of Credit application of the DipVetNursing or equivalent programme and certified copy of Academic Transcript (if not a Massey DipVetNursing qualification) and Course outlines, submission of relevant work experience, Curriculum Vitae and essay on Veterinary Technology & the Veterinary Industry.
+The application process includes completion of credit application of the DipVetNursing or equivalent programme and uploading an official copy of Academic Transcript (if not a Massey University DipVetNursing qualification) and course outlines, submission of relevant work experience, a curriculum vitae and an essay on Veterinary Technology & the Veterinary Industry.

 A candidate, who has previously passed all examinations of the Diploma in Veterinary Nursing at Massey University, in the opinion of the Academic Board, may be granted credit in all parts up to a limit of 150 credits.